Both are great, but which one can better benefit your overall gains?

 Whether you want to work your entire body, a group of muscles, or simply target one muscle group, that all affects your gains.
 And this isn’t just because of strength.
 Other factors to functional movements and sport specific ones make a difference depending on which exercise you choose to perform.
 By focusing fully on exactly what you want to accomplish you can better tailor your workouts to see those specific goals achieved.

-Let’s dive into isolation vs. compound exercises and see what makes these exercises so important.
+Let’s dive into the topic of isolation vs. compound exercises and see what makes these exercises so important.
 Knowing the differences and how they affect various aspects of your training like strength, weight loss, and more can give you the right approach to better tackle all of these workout wants and needs.

 Compound Exercises Breakdown

 Compound exercises are multi-joint movements designed to work several muscles and muscle groups all at once.
 These are typically those more complex movements with things like the squat, bench press, and deadlift, which require many muscles to work together in one movement to see the best results.
 If you talk to trainers and other experts, they will typically guide you into performing more compound movements as these translate well into functional and sport specific movements (1).
 For those looking to get a full body workout, compound exercises are the way to go.

 Isolation Exercises Breakdown

 Isolation exercises are those exercises that specifically target one muscle or muscle group as you perform it.
 While you can use free weights for these exercises, typically you will find machines at the gym to be more suitable to isolation exercises.
 Exercises under this category include bicep curls, triceps kickbacks, lateral raises, and many more.
 Anything that focuses solely on one muscle or muscle group and can specifically build strength and size directly is an isolation exercise.
 These are great for those wanting to work out while rehabbing an injury, work to fix any muscle imbalances, and isolate one muscle to see effective gains.